alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 cities
 ```

-Suppose the suppliers themselves are the software users.
-Suppose also that the
+Let suppose that the suppliers themselves are software users and that the
 following requirements must be met by the particular inferface showing the
 list of suppliers to the current user: